 Everyone told you that things would change once you became a parent.
-Now that your child is here you know that it is true.
-The priorities in your life have shifted and you do everything that you can to keep your child safe and happy, but there may be some things that you haven’t thought of yet.
-There are important legal documents that every parent should have to protect their children in case of a family emergency.
+Now that you have a child, you know how true it is.
+The priorities in your life shifted, and you do everything you can to keep your child safe and happy.
+But there may be some things you can do to take it a step further.
+Consider these important legal documents to protect your children in case of a family emergency.

 Think About Protecting Your Family With These Documents